Where to Look for Financial Advice

 Some investment brokers are also useful when it comes to financial advice regarding trading activities, however, you have to bear in mind that usually they have a level of vested interest in your trading activities.
 This is reflected in their relationship with clients and can sometimes lead to a client seeking independent financial advice elsewhere.
 There are also other reasons why client-advisor relationships go wrong, so it’s best to know exactly what your options are should you find that you have made a choice that you come to regret.

 It doesn’t matter what type of investment advice you are seeking, a life insurance product, a variable annuity or an investment fund, it’s important that you know any recommendations that your advisor is making are truly in your best interests.
 Sometimes clients uncover their advisors’ interest only after a transaction has been made and the advisor has received a healthy commission.
 A financial planner is there to help families and individuals make important decisions.
 After all, these will often have an impact on your retirement plans.

 Financial planning software today is efficient and can be scaled according to the client.
 The downside, however, is that some financial advisors get into the habit of inputting data rather mechanically, without paying sufficient attention to the recommendations the software then makes.
-Ideally, your financial advisor should take a more personalised approach, so they are actually producing results that reflect your views about your assets and priorities.
+Ideally, your financial advisor should take a more personalized approach, so they are actually producing results that reflect your views about your assets and priorities.

 Unfortunately, some financial advisors who have been in business for a considerable time do not keep up to speed with developments, and this can be an issue.
 Changes to tax laws and investment solutions, for example, means that advisors who don’t keep up to date may not give the best advice.
 Lack of time can also be an issue as sometimes an annual review is not enough.
 Your advisor should be on hand to respond whenever you need them, so continuous dialogue is an important feature of a good client-advisor relationship.